Talend-PreSales/partnerresources/demos/api/api001-student-api/README.md

 ## Demo <a name="demo"></a>

-Please refer to the video provided by the Channel team to review the demo flow and receive demo slides.
+Please refer to the video and slides on Channeltivity to review the demo flow.

 ## Resources <a name="resources"></a>